 Free HubSpot tools for lawn and landscape business owners

 Heiler recently wrote a blog about the free HubSpot CRM tools that he likes best, which can be read in its entirety, here.
 He says that a number of both “essential” and “advanced” HubSpot tools are free-of-charge and details all of them in the linked blog.
-These includes options like contact management (a tool to easily manage contacts and data), tasks (a tool for storing, tracking and managing “tasks” to be completed), and email templates.
+These include options like contact management (a tool to easily manage contacts and data), tasks (a tool for storing, tracking, and managing “tasks” to be completed), and email templates.

 “One of the best aspects of these free tools—and about HubSpot in general—is that it is all highly customizable,” Heiler says.
 “In working with clients in the past, we’ve found they’re frustrated over the lack of customization in the CRM system they were using.”